 Below is the information about the three required pieces of a complete Service & Justice Trips participant application.

-Coordinator applications are due by March 30th for Fall Break 2017.
+Coordinator applications are due in November for Spring Break 2017.

 Find out more on the Coordinator Information page.